glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 In this blog post I will share what we have learned in the process of achieving this goal, hopefully in a way that you can adapt to your own application.
 But before getting to the solution, let's take a look under the hood and learn how the AWS Load Balancer Controller actually works.

-## Background: How do Load Balancers Work in Kubernetes on AWS with EKS
+## Background: How Do Load Balancers Work in Kubernetes on AWS with EKS

 In Kubernetes, usually every pod has its own IP address.
 This IP address can be used to communicate with a server application running in that pod via the clusters' internal network.